 The name Low Thia Khiang is pretty familiar to those in the older generation.
 However, perhaps due to mainstream media and ‘national education’, many youngsters who were born in the 1990s do not know much about him.

 Low turns 60 years old on 5 September 2016.
 So, I decided to write this post to document some issues he spoke up about in the recent years.
 Of course, my blog entry will not include every single issue he has covered.
-To cater to the short attention span of netizens, I’d focus on 8 recent and interesting issues he has spoken about.
+In this post, I’d highlight 8 recent and interesting issues he has spoken up about.

 1) The tuition culture in Singapore